yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-12. Which method is recommended to manage passwords?
+12. Which method is recommended to manage passwords?</br>
 a.
-Memorize one strong password and reuse it to secure all internet services and devices.
+Memorize one strong password and reuse it to secure all internet services and devices.</br>
 b.
-Repeat your passwords every night to help you remember them.
+Repeat your passwords every night to help you remember them.</br>
 c.
-Use a password manager.
+Use a password manager. </br>
 d.
 Write passwords into a Word document.
 <details>
 <summary markdown="span">Answer :</summary>